Bucks' Giannis Antetokounmpo: Ruled out for Friday

 • 1 min read

-Antetokounmpo (calf) has been ruled out for Friday's game against the Pelicans.
+Antetokounmpo is out for Friday's game against the Knicks with a right calf strain.

-Antetokounmpo will miss his 10th consecutive contest due to a right calf strain, though the superstar said Saturday that he feels "100 percent" healthy, so perhaps he'll return in the near future.
-His next opportunity to play will come Sunday against Toronto.
-In the meantime, Jericho Sims, Ousmane Dieng and Bobby Portis are candidates for increased minutes.
+Head coach Doc Rivers said Wednesday that Antetokounmpo is inching towards his return to the floor, but that won't happen Friday.
+The All-Star forward's next chance to play comes Sunday in Chicago.
+Kyle Kuzma should continue to start at power forward and remains worth streaming in most fantasy leagues.

 More News